Appropriations Committee Releases Fiscal Year 2022 Defense Funding Bill

 Revolving and Management Funds

-The FY 2021 Revolving and Management Funds recommendation is $1.35 billion in base funding, equal to the budget request and a decrease of $210 million below the FY 2020 enacted level.
+The FY 2022 Revolving and Management Funds recommendation is $1.902 billion in base funding, equal to the budget request and an increase of $428 million above the FY 2021 enacted level.

 - Fully funds the Defense Commissary Agency to ensure servicemembers and their families receive continued savings for food and household goods as part of the military pay and benefits package.